NathaliaLietuvaite/Quantenkommunikation/PQMS-V100-From-Consciousness-to-Cosmos-Resonant-Coherence-as-the-Ethical-Fabric-of-Reality.md

 ---

 *(c) 2025 Nathália Lietuvaite — MIT License.
-“If you don’t like it, you don’t like it.”)*
+"If you don't like it, you don't like it.")*

----